JMuckian94/Allstar-Gyms-MS1/README.md

 ### Contact Section

 This section will contain the company's contact information as well as a contact form for if email or phone options arn't imediately available to the user.
 I aligned the contact information on the left and the contact form on the right.
-Below these elements will be the company's social media links
+The submit modal prompts a modal pop up which informs the user that the information was sent successfully and that a member of staff will be in touch.

 ## Features to be Implemented

 - Javascripts for stopping the modal in the "Contact" section from showing unless the user has submited information in the required fields.
-Same thing to be implemented for "Sign Up" button
+Same thing to be implemented for "Sign Up" button on the jumbotron at the top of the page.

 ## Technologies Used